 …while DUOH uses all the colors in the spectrum and adds edginess with asymmetry.

 Bottom line: Whatever your identity, stick to it and speak of it through the use of design.
-Make sure you use colors and other elements to put emphasis where it needs to be.
+Make sure you use colors and other elements to put the emphasis where it needs to be.

 4. The Navigation around your Site